The Year of the Dragon (music): Background

 Philip Sarke transcribed The Year of the Dragon for wind band a year after its premiere in 1985., which he later revised as a new 2017 wind band edition commissioned by the Siena Wind Orchestra he himself premiered on June 17, 2017, at Bunkyo Civic Hall, Tokyo with the orchestra.

 There are many rhythms and chord progressions throughout the piece that would suggest a slight jazz influence, mostly in the style of George Gershwin.

 Structure

-The Year of the Dragon is written in three movements: Toccata, Interlude, and Finale.
+The Year of the Dragon is written in three movements:

 Approximate performance time is thirteen minutes 13'00".